UniStuttgart-VISUS/power-overwhelming/docs/HARDWARE.md

     The insulation needs to be removed on both sides of the extension wires.
 Consult the manual of your lever nuts or ferrules on how much of the insulation you need to remove.
 For the WAGO lever nuts we used, 11 mm are recommended.

-11. Prepare the wires (2.5 mm² cross section) for connecting the extension cables to the bricklets.
+11. Prepare the wires (2.5 mm² cross section) for connecting the extension cables to the bricklets (8 &times; 2 = 16 for each of the two colours).

     The *Voltage/Current Bricklets* cannot accept the number of wires required, for instance, 5 &times; 1.5 mm² for the 5 V ATX rail.
 Therefore, we use a single wire with a larger cross section here.